 Legal Rights and Reforms

-India has enacted several important legal reforms aimed at protecting women’s rights and fostering gender equality.
-Notable among these are the Dowry Prohibition Act, 1961, the Domestic Violence Act, 2005, and the Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal) Act, 2013.
-The government also introduced the Criminal Law (Amendment) Act, 2013, after the Nirbhaya case, which amended the Indian Penal Code to include stricter penalties for sexual assault.
-These laws are critical steps forward, but their enforcement remains inconsistent, and many women are not aware of their legal rights.
+The Government of India has implemented several key legal reforms toward securing and protecting the rights of women and advancing the cause of gender equality.
+Prominent among these are the Dowry Prohibition Act, 1961; the Domestic Violence Act, 2005; and the Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal) Act, 2013.
+The government even enacted a Criminal Law Amendment Act, in 2013, after the Nirbhaya case, which amended the Indian Penal Code with more stringent punishment for sexual assault.
+These are important steps forward.
+However, the enforcement of all these laws remains spotty, and many women do not know their legal rights.

 Health and Safety Issues